Obersee (Lake Zurich): Fens, open fields and parks

-In fact, there are no more original riverside forests on lake shore, except on steep slopes like the Fuchsberger Horn where a species-rich forest with oak and pine trees breeds.
+There are no more original riverside forests on the lake shore, except on steep slopes like the Fuchsberger Horn where a species-rich forest with oak and pine trees breeds.
 Also worth mentioning is the small wooded area at the far end of the upper Bollingen peninsula.
 Outside of urban areas, the bank is often planted with different density and broad trees stocks.
 Extensive shore sections are occupied by large, private gardens and parks.
-Although often non-native and exotic shrubs and trees species occur and the lawns usually are intensively cultivated, the upstream water habitats often form relatively low-noise buffer areas to the underlying recreation, transport and settlement areas.
-At several banks sections butt agricultural meadows and pastures directly to the water.
+Although often non-native and exotic shrubs and tree species occur and the lawns usually are intensively cultivated, the upstream water habitats often form relatively low-noise buffer areas to the underlying recreation, transport and settlement areas.
+At several banks sections agricultural meadows and pastures directly to the water.
 However, the upper Bollingen peninsula is the only major agricultural area with lake access.
 All remaining grasslands have less than 50 m lake access and are usually relatively little interference.
 A disadvantage often is the missing, extensively used transition to riparian vegetation.